ministryofjustice/moj-frontend/docs/probation/styles/pds-page-templates/_service-templates.md

 ## Service template

 Use the service template for top-level pages.
-There are 6 variants of the service template:
+There are 6 variants:

 1. Service template (sections)
 2. Service template (no sections)